Mark1626/road-to-asm/x86/README.md

 - **Exp-2:** Looping
 - **Exp-3:** Return value of the program can be set by **eax**
 - **Exp-4:** Printing Floats
+- **Exp-5:** Read array of floats as vector and print the contents of xmm

 ## Resources